 Sustainable Fisheries Partnership

-Sustainable Fisheries Partnership's (SFP) mission is to engage and catalyze global seafood supply chains in rebuilding depleted fish stocks and reducing the environmental impacts of fishing and fish farming.
-Since its founding in 2006, SFP has been leading and catalyzing fishery and aquaculture improvement projects globally by convening, educating, and advising supply chain stakeholders.
+The Sustainable Fisheries Partnership's (SFP) mission is to engage and catalyse global seafood supply chains in rebuilding depleted fish stocks and reducing the environmental impacts of fishing and fish farming.
+Since its founding in 2006, SFP has been leading and catalysing fishery and aquaculture improvement projects globally by convening, educating, and advising supply chain stakeholders.

 SFP works with Tesco’s suppliers to collect data on our seafood sourcing through SFP Metrics, and to promote improvement in our source fisheries.

 Tesco has been a member of the Sustainable Seafood Coalition (SSC) since 2011.
 The Coalition is a partnership of UK businesses that works to ensure a healthy future for our oceans, with the vision that all fish and seafood sold in the UK comes from sustainable sources.
 Our membership forms part of our broader strategy on responsibly sourcing seafood.